 With the recent speculaton over who is behind the new book O: A Presidential Novel, what do you think about books being published by anonymous authors?
 Several books have published anonymously within the last forty years.
 Some authors revealed their involvement years later.
 Does it make the work less credible because they hide (or try to hide) their identity?

 Want to have fresh lettuce all year round?
 Learn how on Saturday, February 26, 11 a.m. at the Ross-Univeristy Hills Branch.

 Denver Master Gardener Barbara Masoner will share how she grows food throughout the year.
 Learn how to build a cold frame in your own yard.
 It's cheap, it's easy, and it provides fresh greens even during the winter!

-Want to learn more about the farm to table philosophy of shopping, cooking, and eating?
+Want to learn more about growing your own food, either throughout the year or in a small space?
 Check out some of these titles:

 What are your top 10 films for Black History Month?
 In addition to films such as Ray and Ali, many excellent biographical films have been made about influential and extraordinary African Americans.
 Check out these films, presented in alphabetical order.